-Dr Dan Sperrin, who has been appointed as a JRF in English Literature, talks about satire and cartoons in our latest Q&A. He will take up his post in October 2021.
+Dr Dan Sperrin, is a JRF in English Literature, talks about satire and cartoons in our latest Q&A.

 Your doctoral thesis was about the satirist Jonathan Swift.
 Please can you tell us more about that?

 I wanted to try and write something about this remarkable and often difficult satirist to whom I have always been drawn (rather uneasily), and who left such a peculiar and intimidating mark on the history of satire in English.
 Swift was an exceptionally deceptive and slippery writer, whose many compositions — in prose and verse — have always caused problems for his biographers, editors, and critics.
 Because he was so obsessively secretive about his manuscripts and unwilling to put his name on his published material, there are some questions about what was really written ‘by Swift’ (as you can imagine, some people get quite wound up about this).
 To me, some of the more interesting puzzles in Swift relate to his learning and his complex uses of literary allusion: like Callimachus in Hellenistic Alexandria or T. S. Eliot in the twentieth century, Swift was submerged in an intellectual world which was at once astonishingly wide-ranging and never disclosed in full.
 My thesis attends to the many hints, allusions, and covert references to other writers which can be found in Swift’s work — I wanted to try and join the dots between what he was reading and what he was writing, because this might suggest new ways of understanding him as a poet, a polemicist, and a cleric.